-The source of funds for our operations, including making capital expenditures, paying termination benefits and servicing principal and interest obligations with respect to our debt, are cash flows from our operations, current cash and cash equivalents, borrowings under available debt facilities, or proceeds from any additional debt or equity financings.
-As of June 30, 2008, we had cash and cash equivalents of \$409.1 million and \$99.8 million available under our \$100 million first lien senior secured revolving credit facility.
+The source of funds for our operations, including making capital expenditures, paying termination benefits and servicing principal and interest obligations with respect to our debt, is cash flows from our operations, current cash and cash equivalents, borrowings under available debt facilities, or proceeds from any additional debt or equity financings.
+As of September 30, 2008, we had cash and cash equivalents of \$443.8 million and \$99.5 million available under our \$100 million first lien senior secured revolving credit facility.

 We assess our liquidity based on our current expectations regarding sales, operating expenses, capital spending and debt service requirements.
 Based on this assessment, we believe that our cash flow from operating activities together with existing cash and cash equivalents and availability under our first lien senior secured revolving credit facility will be sufficient to fund our working capital, capital expenditure and debt service requirements for at least the next twelve months.
-Thereafter, our liquidity will continue to be affected by, among other things, the performance of our business, our capital expenditure levels and our ability to either repay debt out of operating cash flow or refinance debt at or prior to maturity with the proceeds of debt or equity offerings.
+Thereafter, our liquidity will continue to be affected by, among other things, volatility in the global economy and credit markets, the performance of our business, our capital expenditure levels and our ability to either repay debt out of operating cash flow or refinance debt at or prior to maturity with the proceeds of debt or equity offerings.
 If our performance or access to the capital markets differs materially from our expectations, our liquidity may be adversely impacted.